Integral-Systems/wix-lucy-cli/README.md

 🦮 dev                : Starts the development environment.
 This includes setting up any required services for local development.
 🦮 build-prod         : Builds the project in production mode, optimizing files for deployment.
 🦮 prepare            : Prepares the project by re-running initialization commands.
 Useful for setting up a pre-configured environment.
-🦮 sync               : Synchronizes the database and any dependencies or configurations necessary for the project.
+🦮 velo-sync          : Synchronizes the collections.
 🦮 install            : Installs all Wix npm packages listed in the 'wixpkgs.json' file in the project directory.
 🦮 fix                : Runs a fix command to resolve common issues in development or production settings.
 🦮 docs               : Generates documentation for the project.